Japanese habits and customs

 soups

 Soups are eaten with a spoon, of course.
-But it's okay to grab a bowl of soup to drink straight from it.
-This is quite common;
+But there's no problem in taking a bowl of soup to drink directly from it.
+This is quite common.

 In japan it’s ok to slurp